swaptacular/swpt_accounts/protocol.rst

    implementations.
 For example, it should be possible to implement a proxy/adapter that allows clients that "talk" this protocol to create bank accounts and make bank transfers.

+.. [#one-account-limit] A given creditor can have *at most one account* with a given debtor.
+This limitation greatly simplifies the protocol, at the cost of making rare use cases less convenient.
+(To have more than one account with the same debtor, the creditor will have to use more that one ``creditor_id``.)

 Incoming messages